-Together with the Authority's regular mandate, the foregoing require a wellcapacitated regulator.
+Together with the Authority's regular mandate, the fulfilment of the aforegoing expectations requires a well-capacitated regulator.

 To that end, the Authority requires the services of a service provider to assist it to develop a multi-modular IT-based platform (system) that will enable it to execute its compliance enforcement, monitoring and revenue collection mandate effectively and efficiently.